UK-Digital-Heart-Project/CardioNIfTI/README.md

 [Data](data):

-Contains sample DICOM datasets on which the functions of the code can be run.
+Contains sample DICOM datasets on which the functions of the code can be run. `LVSA_1` is a Philips sequence with consecutive DICOM files, while `LVSA_2` is a Siemens sequence with each slice in separate folders.

 To run the [code](code) we provide a [Docker](https://www.docker.com) image with all the necessary dependencies pre-compiled.